Investment for Environmental Protection and Safety

-Investments in modification for environmental protection and safety in fiscal 2018 were as shown below.
+Investments in environmental protection and safety-related facilities up to fiscal 2020 and in fiscal 2020 are shown below.

 Investment in environmental preservation and safety modification